cpageler93/ConsulSwift/CONTRIBUTING.md

 ## License

 This project is licensed under the terms of the MIT license.
-See the [LICENSE][license] file.
+See the [LICENSE](LICENSE) file.